https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/drainage-or-aspiration-fluid-interventional-radiology/

 This is usually the most effective way of removing excess fluid from the body so that it does not cause any further problems.
 Using drainage or aspiration speeds up the body’s natural processes of dealing with fluid collection.
 Sometimes the fluid may need to be removed in a surgical operation under general anaesthetic.

-What happens afterwards?
+What happens after the procedure?

 Your child will return to the ward after they have recovered from the general anaesthetic if they have had one.
 Some children feel sick and vomit after a general anaesthetic.
 Your child may have a headache or sore throat or feel dizzy, but these side effects are usually short-lived and not severe.
 Your child can start eating and drinking as normal once they feel like it.

-The drainage bag will be changed as needed by the nurses on the ward.
-Occasionally, the drainage tube becomes blocked but this can usually be cleared by flushing it with a salt water solution (saline).
-The doctor may check the amount of fluid left in the body with an ultrasound scan or an x-ray.
+The drainage bag will be changed, as needed, by the nurses on the ward.
+Occasionally, the drainage tube becomes blocked, but this can usually be cleared by flushing it with a saltwater solution (saline).
+The doctor may check the amount of fluid left in the body with an ultrasound scan or an X-ray.
 When most of the fluid has drained, the tube will be removed.
 This happens on the ward but is not painful.
-Your child may be offered a mixture of gas and air (Entonox®) to deal with any discomfort.
+Your child may be offered a mixture of gas and air (Entonox) to deal with any discomfort.
 The nurses will cover the small incision with a dressing.

 Going home